Ella D.S. Patelli

 Uncertainty and Equity Valuation: Implications from Learning about Firm Profitability (job market paper)

 Presented or scheduled at the Midwest Finance Association (2021), EFMA Annual Meeting - Doctoral Workshop (2019), and at the Bank of Canada Graduate Student Paper Award (2019).

-Abstract : This paper explores how uncertainty affects equity valuation.
+Abstract : This paper explores how firm uncertainty affects equity returns.
 We develop a model in which investors learn about firm profitability based on analysts forecasts.
-The forecasts are affected by two types of shocks, a systematic and an idiosyncratic shock, that jointly determine stock prices in equilibrium.
-We show that equity valuation decreases with the systematic component of uncertainty but increases with the idiosyncratic component.
-We estimate our measures of uncertainty for 2,298 US firms and validate our theoretical predictions in a cross-sectional analysis.
-The relative importance of idiosyncratic versus systematic uncertainty can explain why the relation between uncertainty and equity valuation varies strongly across firms.
+The forecasts are affected by global and firm-specific information noise, which contribute to firm uncertainty.
+The model predicts that uncertainty induced by firm-specific information noise increases the equity risk premium whereas uncertainty induced by global information noise decreases the equity risk premium.
+We estimate our model-based measure of uncertainty for 1,357 US firms and validate our theoretical predictions in a cross-sectional analysis.
+The relative importance of firm-specific versus global information noise explains why the relation between uncertainty and the equity risk premium varies strongly across firms.

 A Credit-Based Theory of the Currency Risk Premium (working paper), with Pasquale Della Corte and Alexandre Jeanneret